uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/data_types/int8.rst

 using calibration tools (*static* quantization) or at runtime based on the actual minimum and maximum values of a tensor (*dynamic* quantization).
-Either method can be used in conjuction with oneDNN, as the quantization parameters are passed to the oneDNN primitives execution time.
+Either method can be used in conjuction with oneDNN, as the quantization parameters are passed to the oneDNN primitives at execution time.

 To support int8 quantization, primitives should be created and